- Cholera is an acute diarrhoeal disease that can kill within hours if left untreated.

 Vibrio cholerae strains

-The main reservoirs of V. cholerae are people and aquatic sources such as brackish water and estuaries, often associated with algal blooms.
-Recent studies indicate that global warming creates a favourable environment for the bacteria.
+The main reservoirs of V. cholerae are people and aquatic sources that are somewhat salty and warm such as estuaries and some coastal areas.
+Recent studies indicate that climate change creates a favourable environment for the bacteria that causes cholera (3).

-Cholera transmission is closely linked to inadequate environmental management.
-Typical at-risk areas include peri-urban slums, where basic infrastructure is not available, as well as camps for internally displaced persons or refugees, where minimum requirements of clean water and sanitation are not met.
+Cholera transmission is closely linked to inadequate access to clean water and sanitation facilities.
+Typical at-risk areas include peri-urban slums, where basic infrastructure is not available, as well as camps for internally displaced persons or refugees, where minimum requirements of clean water and sanitation have not been met.

-The consequences of a humanitarian crisis – such as disruption of water and sanitation systems, or the displacement of populations to inadequate and overcrowded camps – can increase the risk of cholera transmission should the bacteria be present or introduced.
-Dead bodies have never been reported as the source of epidemics.
+The consequences of a humanitarian crisis – such as disruption of water and sanitation systems, or the displacement of populations to inadequate and overcrowded camps – can increase the risk of cholera transmission, should the bacteria be present or introduced.
+Uninfected dead bodies have never been reported as the source of epidemics.

-The number of cholera cases reported to WHO continues to be high.
-During 2013, a total of 129 064 cases were notified from 47 countries, including 2102 deaths.
-The discrepancy between those figures and the estimated burden of the disease is due to the fact that many cases are not recorded for due to limitations in surveillance systems and fear of trade and travel sanctions.
+The number of cholera cases reported to WHO has continued to be high over the last few years.
+During 2015,172 454 cases were notified from 42 countries, including 1304 deaths (4).
+The discrepancy between these figures and the estimated burden of the disease is due to the fact that many cases are not recorded due to limitations in surveillance systems and fear of impact on trade and tourism.